pblaney/pcawgAdditiveVariance/README.md

 # pcawgAdditiveVariance
->Non-coding passengers of Multiple Myeloma
+>Non-coding passengers in Multiple Myeloma

 This repository consist of code relevant for additive variance analysis performed on PCAWG mutations.